It was 2019 when Beth Rempe, then a nurse at Children’s National Hospital in Washington, D.C., first noticed the change.

 Citing rules from the Obama administration’s Department of Health and Human Services, for example, a Wisconsin district court ruled that the state’s Medicaid agency had to cover "gender-conforming surgery."
 The court’s reasoning was the same as Human Rights Campaign’s: To cover mastectomies for breast cancer but not gender dysphoria, it said, "discriminates on the basis of diagnosis."

-The overlap between legal precedent and the index’s criteria suggest that the latter do have the force of law behind them, in a sense.
+The overlap between legal precedent and the index’s criteria suggests that the latter do have the force of law behind them, in a sense.
 When the Human Rights Campaign applies the 25 point penalty, it is effectively claiming that a hospital has violated civil rights law.
 That in turn sends a message to activist groups and the Biden administration, said Rachel Morrison, a former attorney at the Equal Employment Opportunity Commission: "Maybe you should investigate."

 "A bad score puts a target on hospitals’ backs," Morrison said.
 "Even if the index itself is not legally enforceable, hospitals still have an incentive to defer to it."